And oh man was I missing out!

 Directions

-Preheat oven to 350 degrees.
-Grease a 9x5” loaf pan and line with parchment paper.
+Preheat oven to 350 degrees F. Grease a 9x5” loaf pan and line with parchment paper so that it overhangs on two opposite sides.

-Combine the sugar, preserved lemons, lemon zest, kosher salt, vanilla, and melted butter in a large bowl or the base of a mixer.
-Beat rapidly until ingredients are smooth and evenly combined.
+Combine the sugar, preserved lemons, lemon zest, kosher salt, vanilla, and melted butter in a large bowl or the base of an electric mixer.
+Beat rapidly with a wooden spoon or a paddle attachment until ingredients are smooth and evenly combined.
 Beat in the egg.

 In a separate bowl, whisk together the flour, baking powder, and baking soda.
 Stir into the wet ingredients along with the apple cider and lemon juice.
 Mix until completely incorporated.